phiremath1985/IIHTFSE-JavaFinalAssignment/README.md

-CONTENTS OF THIS FILE
+Details of this File:
 ---------------------

  * Introduction
- * DB Setup
+ * Setup the DB
- * Build Application
+ * Building the Application
- * Run Application
+ * Running the Application

  #Introduction: